-At The Fitness Group, we are passionate about teaching good nutrition to our students and its impact on fitness and general health.
+At The Fitness Group, we are passionate about teaching good nutrition for sport and exercise to our students and its impact on fitness and general health.
 But with so many diets out there, which are the most effective for your long-term wellbeing?
 In this article, we explore the world of the high-protein diet, arguably the oldest soldier fighting on the front line of humanity’s battle against the bulge.

 The History of High Protein Diets